openethereum/openethereum.github.io/JSONRPC.md

 ## Enabled APIs (default)
 As documented in the options, available under `parity --help` not all API's are exposed by default.
 However you can simply enable them by running parity with the flag:
 `--jsonrpc-apis APIS `
 > _Specify the APIs available through the JSONRPC interface.
 APIS is a comma-delimited list of API name.
-Possible name are all, safe, web3, eth, net, personal, parity, parity_set, traces, rpc, parity_accounts.
+Possible name are all, safe, web3, eth, net, personal, parity, parity_set, traces, rpc, parity_accounts, signer.
 You can also disable a specific API by putting '-' in the front: all,-personal._

 **default**: web3,eth,pubsub,net,parity,parity_pubsub,traces,rpc,secretstore.